There She Goes (Babyface song)

-"There She Goes" is a song co-written and performed by American contemporary R&B musician Babyface, issued as the lead single from his sixth studio album Face2Face.
+"There She Goes" is a song by American R&B singer Babyface, issued as the lead single from his sixth studio album Face2Face.
 Produced and co-written by The Neptunes, it was the first single Babyface released that he did not produce himself.
 The song peaked at number 31 on the Billboard Hot 100 in 2001, making it his last Top 40 entry to date.

 Music video

 The official music video for the song was directed by Hype Williams.

 Personnel

 Credits adapted from album liner notes.